 Tom Keller was a creative genius in furniture design and was the first furniture designer in the United States to embrace C.A.D. (computer assisted design) technology in creating and designing furniture.

-At High Point University, every student receives an extraordinary education in a fun environment with caring people.
-HPU, located in the Piedmont Triad region of North Carolina, is a liberal arts institution with 3,500 undergraduate and graduate students from more than 50 countries and more than 40 states at campuses in High Point and Winston-Salem.
-It is ranked by US News and World Report No. 5 among comprehensive universities in the South and No. 1 in its category among up-and-coming schools.
-Forbes.com ranks HPU in the top 6 percent among “America’s Best Colleges.”
-The university offers 66 undergraduate majors, 40 undergraduate minors and seven graduate-degree majors.
+At High Point University, every student receives an extraordinary education in an inspiring environment with caring people.
+HPU, located in the Piedmont Triad region of North Carolina, is a liberal arts institution with over 4,200 undergraduate and graduate students from 51 countries and 46 states at campuses in High Point and Winston-Salem.
+It is ranked by US News and World Report at No. 3 among Regional Colleges in the South.
+Forbes.com ranks HPU in the top 7 percent among “America’s Best Colleges.”
+Parade Magazine lists HPU in the top 25 private schools in the nation.
+The university offers 50 undergraduate majors, 42 undergraduate minors and seven graduate degree programs.
 It is accredited by the Commission of Colleges of the Southern Association of Colleges and Schools, and is a member of the NCAA, Division I and the Big South Conference.
-Visit High Point University on the Web at .
-Chris DudleyVice President for Administration336email@example.com
+Visit High Point University on the Web at http://www.highpoint.edu/.